 Physicists strive to investigate and model nature in the most precise and fundamental ways possible.
 This has made physics a driving force in the continual scientific and technological revolutions that define the modern world.
 Our program offers rigorous training in the fundamentals of physics, from classical mechanics to quantum mechanics.

-In addition to course work, students have the opportunity to perform research with faculty in the areas of astronomy, planetary science, condensed matter and optics.
+In addition to course work, students have the opportunity to perform research with faculty in the areas of astronomy, planetary science, condensed matter, physical oceanography, and optics.
 This program prepares students for work or graduate studies in physics, astronomy, engineering and other technical fields.
 Many students combine a degree in physics with studies in math, chemistry or computer science to prepare for interdisciplinary technical fields.

 It is is extremely important to take the right courses in your first year so that you can graduate in a timely manner.
 Please, read this advice for entering students interested in majoring in physics.